Goss’s Wilt Management in Corn

 Figure 1.
 The leaf blight phase of Goss's wilt can cause significant loss of functional leaf area in corn fields.

-Until recently, significant Goss's wilt damage was largely confined to corn fields in Nebraska and parts of Colorado, Kansas and South Dakota.
-In the last two years, however, significant damage has been reported in Iowa, Illinois, Indiana, Minnesota, and Wisconsin (Figure 2).
-Higher levels of corn residue from corn-after-corn production and reduced tillage are likely contributing factors in the spread of this disease.
-In addition, the prevalence of summer storms (hail, wind and rainstorms) that damage corn leaves has a large impact on the severity of infection and yield loss in a given growing season.
+Until recently, significant Goss’s wilt damage was largely confined to corn fields in Nebraska and parts of Colorado, Kansas and South Dakota.
+In the last two years, however, significant damage has been reported in Iowa, Missouri, Illinois, Indiana, Minnesota, North Dakota, Wisconsin, and even western Canada (Figure 2).
+Higher levels of corn residue from corn-after-corn production and reduced tillage are likely contributing to the spread of this disease.
+In addition, the prevalence of summer storms that produce hail, wind or rain and damage corn leaves has a large impact on the severity of infection and yield loss in a given growing season.

 Figure 2.
-Historical and current range of Goss's wilt in the U.S.
+Historical and current range of Goss’s wilt in North America.

-The sudden spread of Goss's wilt across primary corn-growing states places it among the major corn diseases capable of causing leaf loss, lower stalk quality and reduced yields in corn.
+The sudden spread of Goss’s wilt across primary corn growing states places it among the major corn diseases capable of causing leaf loss, lower stalk quality and reduced yield in corn.
 Consequently, growers should learn to recognize and manage this disease to help protect future corn yields and profits.
-This Crop Insights will discuss development, symptoms and management of Goss's wilt of corn.

 Disease Development of Goss's Wilt